Republic Bank Ghana Limited

-Republic Bank Ghana Limited is a commercial bank in Ghana.
+Republic Bank (Ghana) PLC is a commercial bank in Ghana.
 It is one of the commercial banks licensed by the Bank of Ghana, the central bank and national banking regulator.

 Location

 The headquarters of the bank are located at 48A, Sixth Avenue, North Ridge, Accra, Ghana.
 The geographical coordinates of the bank's headquarters are: 05°34'09.0"N, 0°11'40.0"W (Latitude:5.569167; Longitude:-0.194444).

 Overview

-As of March 2020, Republic Bank was a medium-sized financial services provider in Ghana, with total assets valued at GHS:3.377 billion (US$586.5 million) and shareholders' equity valued at GHS:574,616,000 (approximately US$99.8 million).
+As of March 2020, Republic Bank (Ghana) PLC was a medium-sized financial services provider in Ghana, with total assets valued at GHS:3.377 billion (US$586.5 million) and shareholders' equity valued at GHS:574,616,000 (approximately US$99.8 million).

-Republic Bank Group
+Republic Bank (Ghana) PLC

-Republic Bank Ghana Plc is a component and subsidiary of the Republic Bank Group, with headquarters in Trinidad and Tobago, with banking subsidiaries in Barbados, Cayman Islands, Ghana, Grenada, Guyana, Suriname and Trinidad and Tobago.
+Republic Bank (Ghana) PLC is a component and subsidiary of the Republic Bank Group, with headquarters in Trinidad and Tobago, with banking subsidiaries in Barbados, Cayman Islands, Ghana, Grenada, Guyana, Suriname and Trinidad and Tobago.
 As of 31 January, the group's holding company, Republic Financial Holdings Limited, had total assets of US$98.4 billion.